-Construction on the data center-Microsoft's first in the state of Wisconsin-is expected to begin in late summer 2023.
+Construction on the data center-Microsoft's first in the state of Wisconsin-began in August 2023.
 The facility is expected to provide roughly 300 jobs and will serve as a magnet, attracting suppliers and other businesses to the region.